gotsunami/charon/editor/README.md

-A YAML editor for Amigo.
+A YAML editor for Charon